RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Singling out a user or group for ridicule or abuse, either publicly or privately**
 - **Sexual harassment**
 - **Impersonate individuals, groups, or entities, in ways that may damage their reputation or cause others to harm them, either online or in real life**

+- **Threats of Physical Harm - Any posts or discussions containing real-life threats toward our members are strictly prohibited, including:**
+- **Death threats or threats of bodily harm towards others**
+- **Physical altercations or violence**

 **Suicide/Self-Harm - We do not allow any content related to Suicide/Self-Harm, including:**
 - **Describing methods for suicide or self-harm**